alkisax/eshopProject/notes.md

 - new category schema with supercategory, and allow parent category with arr of categories as child.
 Also some categories to have an atribute of "tag"
 - stripe webhooks
 - comment crud
+- participants must have shipping address end email / users must have shipping address ✅ implemented by adding shipping info to transaction
 - chat gpt profanity comment test. if not pass wait for admin aproval or delete after 5 days
-- participants must have shipping address end email / users must have shipping address

 - create a security risks checklist